QUOTES-Buffett talks succession and Berkshire's future at annual meeting

 “I do think.. it has enormous potential for good and an enormous potential for harm.”

-(Compiled by Davide Barbuscia, Gui Qing Koh, Jonathan Stempel, Ira Iosebashvili, Megan Davies; Editing by Josie Kao)
+(Compiled by Davide Barbuscia, Gui Qing Koh, Jonathan Stempel, Ira Iosebashvili, Megan Davies; Editing by Josie Kao and Diane Craft)